jeremytammik/tbc/a/1691_floor_area_why_hide.md

 Revit has the possibility to [divide (system) families into `Parts`](htttp://help.autodesk.com/view/RVT/2018/ENU/?guid=GUID-DA150C6B-996C-4C70-9E8C-3C536C232851).

 A view can show either the original element, the parts, or both.
-By setting the `BuiltinParameter` to `2`, I set the view to show the original element and the parts.
+By setting the `BuiltInParameter` to `2`, I set the view to show the original element and the parts.

 Once again, very many thanks indeed to Fair59 for your continued invaluable support!